Pāteke are among New Zealand's most endangered birds, so we’re so privileged to have two breeding pairs at home on Rotoroa Island.

 The species has suffered an ongoing decline in numbers and range since the late nineteenth century.

-These four pāteke breeding pairs, translocated from Christchurch's Peacock Springs, were settled into wetlands on Rotoroa Island in 2015 and 2016- a move that has boosted advocacy and educational opportunities for this endangered endemic waterfowl, as well as contributed to growing its wild population.
+These pāteke breeding pairs, translocated from Christchurch's Peacock Springs, were settled into wetlands on Rotoroa Island in 2015 and 2016- a move that has boosted advocacy and educational opportunities for this endangered endemic waterfowl, as well as contributed to growing its wild population.

 There are currently between 2000 – 2500 brown teal living in a wild state in New Zealand, making it New Zealand’s rarest waterfowl species on the mainland.